Dates are often used as alternative sweeteners because of their natural sweetness, but are dates healthy or are they just another form of sugar?

 - Phytosterols

-Dates have antibacterial, antifungal, antioxidant, and immunomodulatory effects in the body, which make them helpful in controlling a variety of health problems.
+The health benefits of dates include dates having antibacterial, antifungal, antioxidant, and immunomodulatory effects in the body, which make them helpful in controlling a variety of health problems.

 5 Reasons Why Dates are Good for You